 When circumstances change, so can your child support order.
 Does your child support and medical order need to be reviewed?
-Either parent or guardian can ask for a review of the order by contacting their caseworker who will send you a JFS01849 Request for an Administrative Review of the Child Support Order and send it in to our office.
+Either parent or guardian can ask for a review of the order complete form JFS 01849 Request for an Administrative Review of the Child Support Order and send it in to our office.
 The link to the request form is at the bottom of this page or on the forms tab.
 You must include all required documents with your request.

 Child support orders can be reviewed by the Child Support Enforcement Agency (CSEA) every 36 months from the date the order was established or the date of the last review.
 Some orders can be reviewed sooner than the required time frame if certain criteria are met.
 If a review is denied by the CSEA, a party can file a motion for a review of his or her order with the court that has jurisdiction.

 If it has been less than 36 months since the child support order has been reviewed or modified, the order can be reviewed to reflect changing life circumstances if you provide evidence which meets one of the following conditions:

 This list is not exclusive.
 Contact the CSEA if you have a change of circumstances not reflected above.

 The following terms may be used during this process:

 “Review” means that a CSEA worker looks at both parties’ income information to see if child support should be changed or if health insurance should be added or modified.

 “Adjustment” means an upward or downward change in the amount of child support based upon the application of the Ohio Child Support Guidelines.
 It also means adding or changing provisions for the child(ren)’s health care needs through medical insurance.

 “Imputing income” means to give a party income that they are not currently earning, but they have the capability to earn.